 facilitating and holding space for group learning, and led by example in

 When is the course?

 is 9 weeks long, Feb 28th to April 24th, 2024.
 Live Calls convene on Wednesdays at 4pm pacific time.

 How is this program structured?

-Each lesson consists of video teachings, guided practices, reflection
+Each lesson consists of a learning path with video teachings, and a practice path with guided practices and reflection

 to engage in the content released in the pre-recorded lesson from the week before.
 This is a time to bring your questions and to be in group discussion and experiential practice.